chawl002/Sleep_Buster/README.md

 - Android API 20 (Services and Activities)
 - Google Text To Speech

-Future iterations would include voice recognition for driver responses and integration with Google maps
+Future iterations will include voice recognition for driver responses and integration with Google maps